 Annual meetings with the Advisory Committee are required to ensure appropriate progress toward completion of the degree program.
-After each meeting, you and your Major Advisor will complete an Annual Progress Report, which must be on file by the end of Spring semester each year in order to remain in good standing and be considered for financial support the following year.
-See the website for current instructions regarding the Annual Progress Report.
+After each meeting, you and your Major Advisor will complete an Annual Progress Report, which must be on file by May 15 each year in order to remain in good standing and be considered for financial support the following year.
+See the website and/or the Graduate Coordinator for current instructions regarding the Annual Progress Report, as well as Satisfactory Academic Progress, below.

-III.
-Curriculum
+V. Curriculum